Skip to Main Content

 A Private Atoll, and the Silence That Comes With It

-Arriving at Motu Ome'e, the private islet that the St. Regis Bora Bora occupies, already separates this property from most of its peer set.
+Arriving at Motu Ome'e, the private islet that the St. Regis Bora Bora occupies, already separates this property from most of its comparable set.
 Guests clear Motu Mute Airport and head directly to the resort's kiosk, where staff manage luggage and escort arrivals onto a two-story boat for the transfer across the lagoon.
-The water crossing is not theatrical staging — it is the physical act of leaving the main island behind.
+The water crossing is not theatrical staging, it is the physical act of leaving the main island behind.
 By the time Mount Otemanu comes into full view from the bow, the pressure differential is measurable.
 That arrival sequence does more orientation work than any welcome drink.

 Bora Bora's premium resort tier clusters around overwater architecture and lagoon access, but properties within that tier differ sharply in scale, format, and emphasis.
 The Four Seasons Resort Bora Bora and the Conrad Bora Bora Nui occupy adjacent positions in the high-end bracket, while the InterContinental Bora Bora Resort and Thalasso Spa leans into its thalassotherapy credentials.
-The St. Regis positions itself on villa scale and Butler service continuity — a combination that tilts the experience toward sustained, unhurried retreat rather than activity programming or spa specialization alone.
+The St. Regis positions itself on villa scale and Butler service continuity, a combination that tilts the experience toward sustained, unhurried retreat rather than activity programming or spa specialization alone.

 What Retreat Actually Looks Like Here